It's the Rush Limbaugh Program and the Excellence in Broadcasting Network.

 I mean, she's basically a madam.

-She's uh she's running a prostitution ring.
+She's running a prostitution ring.

 She got caught.

-We'll have the details of those and uh quite a few other interesting and funny stories coming up for you as the program unfolds today.
+We'll have the details of those and quite a few other interesting and funny stories coming up for you as the program unfolds today.

 But since so many of you seem to be so upset about this Hillary Clinton business, let's go ahead and get started with it.